pquentin/blog/content/2017-04-02_async-library-color.md

 the syntax introduced with asyncio.
-After all, in Python [async/await is a protocol](https://mail.python.org/pipermail/async-sig/2016-November/000166.html) and asyncio is only a library, and nothing prevents building others to continue to innovate in the space.
+After all, in Python [async/await is a protocol](https://mail.python.org/pipermail/async-sig/2016-November/000166.html) and asyncio is only a library, and nothing prevents building other libraries to continue to innovate in the space.
 Unlike asyncio, it does not try to support callbacks.
 Surprisingly, this allows curio users to [write less code which is more correct](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/).
 Unfortunately, curio is still small and does not have all the libraries offered by the options above.